zikula/core/src/plugins/Imagine/README.md

 ### Custom image transformations

-It is possibly to apply custom image transformations before the thumbnail is created.
+It is possible to apply custom image transformations before the thumbnail is created.
 This can be archived by adding transformations to the preset (see Presets section) or applying transformation inline: